Artwork by Clinton McKay

 As the last drops of whiteness pool in circles in the pail, I take my leave from the farm.
-I near the gateway to the footpath that leads to my hamlet, and a weight is released from my shoulders.
+I near the gateway to the footpath leading to my hamlet, and a weight is released from my shoulders.
 I feel the anchors of his eyes on my back release as I move away.

 The tall, green grass squashes flat beneath my heavy boots as my feet pound across the field.
 I look behind and see the resilience of the meadow springing back to its original formation, as if my footsteps were never there.
 The sun shines down on my face, my cheeks rising red with the heat of the warm day and the exercise of my brisk walk.
 I close my eyes for a second—and then everything changes.